simonzhaoms/pkgdep/docker/docker-notes.md

 - Install package by `apt-get install --no-install-recommends` to avoid installing unnecessary recommended packages.
 - Remove Conda caches by `conda clean -y -a`
+- Make `apt-get update` work together with `apt-get install`, such as `apt-get update && apt-get install xxx`, to make a single layer inside the image.

 #### Reference ####